ohmp/james-project/src/site/markdown/server/manage-cli.md

 ## Re-indexing

-James allow you to index your data in an indexer, for making search faster.
+James allow you to index your data in a search engine, for making search faster.
 Both ElasticSearch and Lucene are supported.

-For some reasons, you might want to re-index your documents (inconsistencies across datastore, migrations).
+For some reasons, you might want to re-index your mails (inconsistencies across datastore, migrations).

-To reindex all mail of all mailboxes of all users, type:
+To re-index all mails of all mailboxes of all users, type:

 ```
 {cli} ReindexAll